Current summary of service impacts (updated 15/1/21):

 There are multiple variables at play here and I’m afraid this is just completely out of our control.

 If items arrive late for gifting we can supply a UK address for them to be returned to.
 Upon receipt we will issue a full refund.

 Update 14th December 2020

 We are currently very busy and one of us is out of action for a week or so (not Covid related) leaving just one pair of hands.
 This may add a few days onto dispatch times.
 If there are any delays with your order we will contact you promptly to advise.
 It is unlikely that items ordered now will arrive prior to the 25th December to international destinations.
 Please get in touch if you are in a rush.

 Update 15th November 2020

-Customers ordering large items that fall into this category will be contacted promptly and advised of options available; which will include waiting for restrictions to be lifted, receiving a refund or possibly paying a premium to ship through express premium services.
+We have a number of courier options but if your item is currently undeliverable you will be contacted promptly and advised of options available; which will include waiting for restrictions to be lifted, receiving a refund or possibly paying a premium to ship through express premium services.

 Update 2nd November 2020

 France and the U.K. are once again entering lock-down until mid-December at least.
 This is not currently effecting our online services at all and all postage services are currently operating as normal.

 As always we will post updates on any impacts here.